LabConnect-RCOS/LabConnect-Backend/docs/database_docs/phase1_sunny.md

 * number_of_credits: the number of credits awarded from an opportunity
 * course_code: the course code that the credits go to.

+Database stores application_due_date:
+* date: the application due date to something (opportunity)

+Database stores semesters:
+* season: the season the semester is in (Spring, Summer, Fall, Winter)
+* year: the year the semester is in.
 ---------

 **Relationships**

 A lab runner can promote many opportunities.
 An opportunity can be promoted by many lab runners.
+A lab runner is part of many departments.
+A department has many lab runners.
+A lab runner can have many contact links.
+A contact link can belong to many lab runners (group contacts).

+An opportunity can have: